What Is Insulin and How Does It Work

 Ensuring Insulin’s Quality During Transportation

-2. Insulin mustn’t freeze.
+- It mustn’t freeze.
 Freezing changes the structure of insulin, rendering it ineffective.
-Design insulated packages to keep insulin cool.
+Design insulated packages to keep it cool.
 But, they should not be cold enough to freeze.

-3. Consider using shipping options that shorten transit time.
-They reduce the exposure of insulin to uncontrolled environments.
+- Consider using shipping options that shorten transit time.
+They reduce the exposure of it to uncontrolled environments.
 Fast shipping methods can help.
-They reduce the time insulin spends in harm.
+They reduce the time it spends in harm.
 This helps keep its integrity.

-4. Some shipping services offer solutions for sensitive pharmaceuticals.
-They include temperature monitoring and control for products like insulin.
+- Some shipping services offer solutions for sensitive pharmaceuticals.
+They include temperature monitoring and control for products like it.
 These services might include temperature logs or indicators.
 They confirm that the insulin stayed at safe temperatures during the journey.

 Risks Associated with Improper Storage

-1. If insulin is stored outside the recommended temperature range, it can lose its potency.
+- If it is stored outside the recommended temperature range, it can lose its potency.
 This means it won’t effectively lower blood glucose.
 This can lead to poorly controlled diabetes.
 It raises the risk of both short-term and long-term complications.
 These come from high blood sugar.

 Best Practices for Storage